lists

 AssertionError: Lists differ: [1, 0, 2, 0, 'n'] != [1, 2, 'n']

-• I want to know what would happen if I try to remove an item that is not in the list
+• I want to see what happens when I try to remove something that is not in the list

 the terminal shows ValueError